 Dr. Nasreen Khatri

 Dr. Khatri consults on Psychological Health and Safety Standards in the Workplace to the public and private sector.
-She is the first Scientist-in-Residence at The Challenge Factory, a career and talent management company.
-She has completed over 300 presentations.
+She is a content expert for health app and website development, including Stress Strategies, Her Nutrition and the Senior Friendly 7 (SF7) Toolkit.

 Dr. Khatri and her work have been cited in the media, including CBC - The National, CTV News, The Globe and Mail, The Vancouver Sun, Canadian Living, Chatelaine, The Wall Street Journal (US), The Daily Mail (UK) and 20 other media outlets.
 She blogs for The Huffington Post on the topic of Mind your Mood: Depression and the Aging Brain.

 She serves as a mental health expert and keynote speaker for Bell Let's Talk Day.
 Dr. Khatri is a member of the Board of Trustees of The Psychology Foundation of Canada (PFC, (2012-2018), the Expert Advisory Board of Canadian Health and Lifestyle Magazine, the Women's Brain Health Initiative (WBHI), the Bell Community Fund Advisory Committee and the McGill Women, Leadership and Philanthropy Board.

 Dr. Khatri received the 2016 Government of Ontario Leading Women, Building Communities Award for her "remarkable insights into mental health and reducing the stigma of mental health issues" and "the enormous impact of her work" as a psychologist and gerontologist at Baycrest."